Wildfire prevention and safety

 Whether it’s having a campfire, burning backyard brush, or ceremonial burning, fire is part of life and culture in the NWT.

 But not all days are the best for having fires.
 That’s why we measure fire danger.
-It’s what you see on signs like the one up around the territory.
+It’s what you see on signs like this one up around the territory.

 What is fire danger?